RayMarquina/dbt_project/docs/guide/usage.md

 ### Specifying models to run

 By default, `dbt run` will execute _all_ of the models in the dependency graph.
 During development (and deployment), it is useful to specify only a subset of models to run.
 Use the `--models` flag with `dbt run` to select a subset of models to run.
+Note that the following arguments (`--models` and `--exclude`) also apply to `dbt test`!

 The `--models` flag accepts one or more arguments.
 Each argument can be one of:
 1. a package name